Abhijeet03s/backend-starter/README.md

 ## Extending the Template

-This template provides the basic structure to build any backend application.
+This clean authentication-focused template provides the foundation to build any backend application.
 To extend it:

 1. Add new routes in the `routes/` directory
 2. Create corresponding controllers, services, and repositories